andgineer/lexiflux/docs/src/en/aimodels.md

 There are separate settings for each language, so you can configure different settings for different languages.

+## Lexical Articles Types

+### AI Powered (Translate, Lexical, Explain, Sentence)
+They use predefined prompts to generate articles.
+You can select AI model (ChatGPT, Claude etc) to run them.

+#### Custom AI
+With type "AI" you can define your own prompt for AI model.

+### Dictionary
+There are a number of dictionaries embedded like Google Translate, Linguee Translator, MyMemory Translator, PONS Translator.

+### Site
+You define what a URL to open and with which parameters.
+This is usefull for good translator that does not have API.
+Like glosbe.com.

+Most of them should be open in external window, but some of them even could be open inside the Sidebar.

+This is controlled by `open in new window` parameter.

+## AI models: OpenAI (ChatGPT), Anthropic (Claude) and others

+To use commercial AI providers you need `API KEY`.

+See [AI Settings](http://localhost:6100/ai-settings/) section how to get one for different AI providers.

 ## Ollama
 You can [install](docker.md#local-ollama-ai) in the docker local AI [Ollama](https://github.com/jmorganca/ollama) model.